 - 1. The Group adopts a portfolio approach in terms of its business lines.
-It participates in three business segments container shipping, bulk and tanker shipping, agencies and logistics each having its own unique business cycle, characteristics, risk profile and profitability pattern. - 2.
+It participates in three business segments container shipping, bulk and tanker shipping, and logistics.
+Each has its own unique business cycle, characteristics, risk profile and profitability pattern. - 2.
 The Group conducts a strategy evaluation periodically with the view to build upon its long-term strategic direction and plans.
 This evaluation also ensures an alignment of its business strategy with the Group's broader vision, mission and values and contributes to the growth of its core business activities.
-The focus of the strategy is on the expansion and strengthening of its network and connectivity, to facilitate the provision of high-quality transportation and logistics services. - 3.
+The strategic focus is on the expansion and strengthening of its network and connectivity, to facilitate the provision of high-quality transportation and logistics services. - 3.
 The Group is committed to providing the best quality service for its customers.
-In this regard, the strong emphasis in organisational structure is geared toward continuous improvement in customer satisfaction as well as customer retention.
+In this regard, the strong emphasis on organisational effectiveness is geared toward continuous improvement in customer satisfaction as well as customer retention.